goncalovalverde/seshat/README.md

 # Seshat

 A tool to extract metrics from agile tools such as Jira (currently only supporting Jira and CSV).
-It is heavilly influenced by the work of Troy Maggenis (https://www.focusedobjective.com/)
+It is heavilly influenced by the work of Troy Magennis (https://www.focusedobjective.com/)

 ## Instalation